 - Heat the oven to 425 F.

-- Line a rimmed baking sheet with aluminum foil and then spray it with nonstick cooking spray.
+- Line a rimmed baking sheet with aluminum foil or parchment paper and then spray it with nonstick cooking spray.

 - Sprinkle both sides of the fish pieces with salt and freshly ground black pepper.